-Ayrton Senna was three times a formula one world champion, holder of a record 65 pole positions, and a near living legend of motor racing.
-Had he survived the accident that claimed his life back in 1994, he probably would have gone on to win more races, more championships, and claim many more pole positions, thus insuring himself an even bigger chunk in racing history than he already had.
+Ayrton Senna was three times a Formula One world champion, holder of a record 65 pole positions, and a near living legend of motor racing.
+Had he survived the accident that claimed his life back in 1994, he probably would have gone on to win more races, more championships, and claim many more pole positions, thus ensuring himself an even bigger chunk in racing history than he already had.

 When he moved to the all-conquering Williams team in 1994 it looked as if he was going to start a reign of dominance in Grand Prix racing the like of which the sport had never seen before.
 Sadly though, it was not to be.

 Senna's 1994 season had not got off to a good start.
 A spin at his home race in Brazil saw him retire and Michael Schumacher go on to win.
 A start line incident in Japan saw another race with no points for Senna and another Schumacher win.
 Going into round three at Imola, Ayrton was under pressure.
 He simply had to win the race to get his championship back on track.
 Schumacher had a 20-point lead that while not impossible to overcome, certainly added a sense of urgency to the proceedings for Senna and the Williams team.